CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setassemblyrefprops-method.md

 ## <a name="parameters"></a>Paramètres
  `ar`
- [in] Le jeton de métadonnées qui spécifie le `AssemblyRef` structure des métadonnées à modifier.
+ [in] The metadata token that specifies the `AssemblyRef` metadata structure to be modified.

  `pbPublicKeyOrToken`
- [in] La clé publique du serveur de publication de l’assembly référencé.
+ [in] The public key of the publisher of the referenced assembly.

  `cbPublicKeyOrToken`
- [in] La taille en octets de `pbPublicKeyOrToken`.
+ [in] The size in bytes of `pbPublicKeyOrToken`.

  `szName`
- [in] Le nom lisible de l’assembly.
+ [in] The human-readable text name of the assembly.

  `pMetaData`
- [in] Pointeur vers une instance ASSEMBLYMETADATA qui contient les informations de version, la plateforme et aux paramètres régionaux de l’assembly.
+ [in] A pointer to an ASSEMBLYMETADATA instance that contains the version, platform, and locale information for the assembly.

  `pbHashValue`
- [in] Pointeur vers les données de hachage associées à l’assembly.
+ [in] A pointer to the hash data associated with the assembly.

  `cbHashValue`
- [in] La taille en octets de `pbHashValue`.
+ [in] The size in bytes of `pbHashValue`.

  `dwAssemblyRefFlags`
- [in] Une combinaison au niveau du bit de [AssemblyRefFlags](../../../../docs/framework/unmanaged-api/metadata/assemblyrefflags-enumeration.md) valeurs qui spécifient les attributs de l’assembly référencé.
+ [in] A bitwise combination of [AssemblyRefFlags](../../../../docs/framework/unmanaged-api/metadata/assemblyrefflags-enumeration.md) values that specify attributes of the referenced assembly.

 ## <a name="remarks"></a>Notes
- Pour créer un `AssemblyRef` structure des métadonnées, utilisez le [IMetaDataAssemblyEmit::DefineAssemblyRef](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-defineassemblyref-method.md) (méthode).
+ To create an `AssemblyRef` metadata structure, use the [IMetaDataAssemblyEmit::DefineAssemblyRef](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-defineassemblyref-method.md) method.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]